simaosilva/unidays-code-farmer/README.md

 - on Windows: `py main.py`

 **IMPORTANT**
-If you want to generate codes for more than one site at a time, open a new terminal for each site you want to farm and run the program.
+If you want to generate codes for more than one site at a time, run the `main.py` for as many site as you want to farm.

+Once you're done generating the codes you want, just close the t

 ## Common errors